akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

 TTL: 14400 (mine says 14400, that's the default)
 ```

-This is how it looks like in CPanel:
+You'll have something like this in CPanel:

 ![cname editor](https://i.imgur.com/uHe8hze.png)

 At this point you should be able to navigate to http://my-heroku-app.akoskm.com and see your heroku app.
 `https://` access shouldn't work at this point.

-Step 5.
+## Step 5.

 Adding SSL

-You can check if auto certifcate management is enabled for your app:
+You can check if the [automated certificate management](https://devcenter.heroku.com/articles/automated-certificate-management) is enabled for your app:

 ```
 $ heroku certs:auto -a my-heroku-app
 === Automatic Certificate Management is disabled on my-heroku-app
 ```

-if it says disabled simple enable it:
+if it says disabled, simple enable it:

 ```
 $ heroku certs:auto:enable -a my-heroku-app